 - Mix hot water, flavor extract and/or spices, and salt in a medium bowl.
 Add oats to the mixture.
 Mix until all the water is absorbed.

-- Add the nut butter, liquid sweetener, and optional mix-ins and stir until well incorporated.
+- Add the nut butter, liquid sweetener, and mix-ins to your taste and stir until well incorporated.

 - Cover and refrigerate mixture for 30 minutes so they are easier to roll.